AntonioBerna/todo-app/index.md

 ---
 layout: single
-title: "Sudoku Solver using bitmasking and backtracking in C"
+title: "To Do List Tool With PostgreSQL Database in C"
 author_profile: true
 toc: true
 toc_sticky: true